jdamiba/pokedex-api/README.md

 # Pokemon API and Frontend Client

-This project consists of a Pokemon API and a React frontend client that consumes the API.
+This project consists of a Node.js API server that serves information about Pokemon.
+It is deployed to https://pokedex-api-p7m0.onrender.com/.

+A Next.js front-end application that consumes this API is deployed to https://pokedex-frontend-lake.vercel.app/.
+The source code for that application can be found at https://github.com/jdamiba/pokedex-frontend.

 ## Backend: Pokemon API

-A simple API for retrieving Pokemon information.
+An API for retrieving Pokemon information.

 ## Installation